SBA Loans: How To Apply & What You Need To Know

 SBA 504 Loans

-CDCs are nonprofit organizations that promote economic and job growth in underserved communities.
-The SBA partners with CDCs, who provide a portion of the 504 loans.
-Borrowers can get up to $5.5 million per project, not to exceed $16.5 million for three projects.
-Terms go up to 25 years for real estate and 10 years for all other projects.
+CDCs are nonprofit organizations that promote economic and job growth in underserved communities—the SBA partners with CDCs, which provide a portion of the 504 loans.

 Economic Injury Disaster Loans (EIDL)

+SBA disaster loans can provide funding of up to $2 million for repairing or replacing damaged property.
 EIDL loans are for small businesses that suffered economic hardship due to natural disasters like hurricanes, tornadoes, and earthquakes.
-The program was expanded during the Covid-19 pandemic to include loan amounts up to $2 million.
+The program was expanded during the COVID-19 pandemic to include loan amounts up to $2 million.

 SBA Microloan

 The SBA microloan provides up to $50,000 for small business owners.
+Microloans are provided by intermediary lenders who process and administer the loans themselves.
 The program is the only SBA loan package specifically for startups and new businesses.
 All other SBA loans are for established companies, and most SBA lenders require at least two years of business history.
 Terms go up to 6 years at the most.

 How does the SBA Loan Program work?

-SBA loans work like traditional business financing.
-The business owner applies to an approved SBA lender, which is one of three organizations: a commercial bank, a credit union, or an alternative lending facilitator like United Capital Source.
+SBA loans function similarly to traditional business financing.
+The business owner applies to an approved SBA lender, which is one of three types of organizations: a commercial bank, a credit union, or an alternative lending facilitator, such as United Capital Source.

-The biggest difference is that the SBA guarantees a portion of SBA loans (up to 90%).
+The most significant difference is that the SBA guarantees a portion of SBA loans (up to 90%).
 The guarantee provides security for lenders, who can then offer higher borrowing amounts at lower interest rates and longer repayment terms.

 All SBA loans require a personal guarantee.
 The SBA or lender may also file a UCC blanket lien on your business when borrowing larger amounts.